derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide100.md

   ![](images/100/29.png)

-### **STEP 8**: Validate Workflow Execution
+### **STEP 9**: Validate Workflow Execution

 - Switch to your Wercker browser tab and click the **Runs** tab within Wercker.
 You'll see the workflow executing as a result of your Git commit.

   ![](images/100/30.png)

 - Once the workflow finishes, you'll see both the build and push-release pipelines turn green to indicate success.
-After that happens, click on the **Releases** button in the top navigation menu in Wercker.
+After that happens, switch back to your **Docker Hub** browser tab.
+You'll see that your twitter-feed repository was pushed to successfully (you may need to refresh the page).

   ![](images/100/34.png)

-- On the Releases page, you'll see that a repository for your application has been automatically created for you, and your **push-release** pipeline has saved your Docker image into the repository.
+- Click the **Tags** tab to see the image metadata, such as the Git branch and commit hash, as well as the size of the image.

   ![](images/100/33.png)